-With respect to these provisions and to allow us time to develop and consult upon the policy and process for reviewing expressions of interest, the Borough of Poole Council has set a submission period for all expressions of interest from 12:00 on 1st May to 12:00 on 31st July, starting from 2013 and then for subsequent years.
+With respect to these provisions and to allow us time to develop and consult upon the policy and process for reviewing expressions of interest, we have set a submission period for all expressions of interest from 12:00 on 1st May to 12:00 on 31st July, starting from 2013 and then for subsequent years.
 Expressions of Interest received outside of this submission period will not be considered.

-The Council’s Community Right to Challenge procedures and the Expression of Interest application form are located in the download section of this page.
+You can download the Community Right to Challenge procedures and the Expression of Interest application form.

-If you would like to talk to someone at the council about this then please use the information in the contact box.
+If you would like to talk to someone about this then please contact us: